Occupational Safety at UW Oshkosh

 Changes in elevation may be unavoidable, but there are some simple ways to reduce accidents caused by these hazards:

-- If you identify a problem area on campus, report it to the Department of Facility Services
+- If you identify a problem area on campus, report it to the Facilities Management Department

 - Nearly half of all falls occur on stairs.
 Keeping stairs in good repair is essential to preventing accidents.
-Make sure that stairways have secure handrails and guardrails, even surfaces, even tread heights and are free of deteriorating coverings such as frayed carpet.
+Make sure to use handrails.

 - Make sure stairways are well lit, with on/off switches at the top and bottom

 - If you are wearing footwear such as high heels or sandals, use extra caution while going up and down